 - McAuliffe, Raimundo and Rosselot, Santiago, “Unions and Income Distribution: A Study of the Chilean Case,” November 13, 2015, http://repositorio.uchile.cl/bitstream/handle/2250/135192/Unions%20and%20income%20distribution%20%20a%20study%20of%20the%20chilean%20case.pdf?sequence=1

-- Ministry of Foreign Affairs of Chile, “President Bachelet enacts law to modernize Chile’s labor relations system,” August 30, 2016, Government of Chile, http://www.gob.cl/president-bachelet-enacts-law-to-modernize-chiles-laborrelations-system/
+- Government of Chile, "President Bachelet enacts law to modernize Chile’s labor relations system," August 30, 2016, https://www.gob.cl/noticias/archivo-president-bachelet-enacts-law-to-modernize-chiles-labor-relations-system/

 This article was written by The Economist Intelligence Unit and sponsored by Prudential®.
 For more information call Prudential Retirement at 800-353-2847 or visit www.PrudentialRetirement.com.